whisperpine/minio-compose/README.md

 Get proxied by [Nginx](https://github.com/nginx/nginx), with TLS certificates auto renewed by [Certbot](https://github.com/certbot/certbot).

-If you want to self-host an S3 compatible object storage service in your office or home lab, and access from anywhere, with zero cloud cost, you come to the right place.
-While this repo is opinionated and tailored for my use cases, it may help you get started as a heuristic reference.
+If you want to self-host an AWS S3-compatible object storage service in your office or home lab, and access from anywhere, with zero cloud cost, you come to the right place.
+While this repository is opinionated and tailored for my use cases, it may help you get started as a heuristic reference.

 ```mermaid
 flowchart LR